 Farrell was the first in Carver County to buy butterfat for processing by the Babcock Test, which insured that product wasn't being unscrupulously watered down.
 Farrell's Carver County butter was of excellent quality, with most of the product being shipped in 60-pound tubs to Chicago, New York, and Philadelphia.

 In 1906 Farrell was elected president of the National Creamery Buttermakers Association and served several terms.
-An avid Democrat, he was president of the Carver County Agricultural Association from 1902-1922, which put on the Carver County Fairs at Carver's Riverside Park, was a candidate for the Minnesota State Senate in 1914, and was a mayor of Carver.
+An avid Democrat, he was president of the Carver County Agricultural Association from 1902-1922, which put on the Carver County Fairs at Carver's Riverside Park, was a candidate for the Minnesota State Senate in 1914, and was president (mayor) of the Carver town council in 1907 and 1911.
 In Jan.
 1915 Minnesota Governor Winfield S. Hammond (who died in office before the year was out) appointed Farrell as Minnesota State Dairy and Food Commissioner, with Farrel and his family moving from Carver about this time, probably relocating in St. Paul to be nearer the state capital.
+By 1921 he had offices in the Merchants' National Bank Building in St. Paul.
 In 1915 Farrell was a charter member of the National Dairy Show, which exhibited dairy products, merchandise, and cattle.
 He was also a director of the National Dairy Council.
 In Detroit in 1916 he was elected president of the Association of American Dairy Food and Drug Officials.
 Farrell was also a member of the Minnesota State Dairyman's Association and was four times elected as president of the National Creamery Buttermakers Association.
 Farrell was also a partner in the First State Bank of Carver.
 Farrell was an early and avid supporter of the Minnesota Democratic-Farmer-Labor Party.
 DFL Party founder Elmer Kelm, who had family in Carver, was a friend and honorary pallbearer at Farrell's funeral.
 In 1924 John J. Farrell was the Democratic Party candidate for U. S. Senate, running against Thomas Schall and Magnus Johnson.
 In 1924 and 1928 John J. Farrell was a Minnesota delegate to the Democratic National Conventions.
 Farrell belonged the Carver Camp of the Modern Woodmen of America and to St. Nicholas Catholic Church in Carver.